Financial review of government ICT

 - Total spending on central-government ICT.

 - Government ICT projects with a budget of more than DKK 5 million.

 The reviews provide an overall picture of the government ICT area, the composition of the ICT project portfolio, as well as the ICT systems that are critical for society or government activities, and which are in an unsatisfactory state.

 Conclusions of the most recent financial review

-The most recently published financial review from June 2018 includes responses from 19 ministries with a total of 105 subjacent authorities.
+The published financial review from June 2018 includes responses from 19 ministries with a total of 105 subjacent authorities.
 The results of the financial review are based on data and assessments submitted by the authorities themselves, and therefore there is some uncertainty in the review.

 In 2018, the financial review showed that:

 - The government spent about DKK 7 bn. a year on ICT, i.e. around the same level as the preceding year.
 The current registration of expenditure fails to provide adequate insight into what the funds are spent on, and it does not adequately support management and priority setting in the ICT area.